 30-Minute Seek Failure Workout

-Goal: Row your baseline split for 15 seconds to two minutes.
-Recover for up to two minutes between sets.
+Goal: Rowing machine high-intensity intervals for optimal fitness and focus.
+Hold your baseline split for 15 seconds to 2 minutes.
+Recover for up to 2 minutes between sets.

 Set your timer for 30 minutes on the erg.

 Hold your baseline split time for as long as possible.
-When your split rises one second above your baseline, you’ve found failure.
+When your split rises one second above your baseline (IE: your 1:40.8 split bumps to 1:41 or higher), you’ve found failure.
 Your hard intervals should last between 15 seconds and 2 minutes.